 I was indulged as a child in my peculiar eating habits.
 I didn’t like stuff mixed up which prevented me from eating sauces, casseroles, soups, sandwiches etc. I liked things plain and separate.
 I was the girl who ordered a hamburger (dry and never ate the bun) and fries whether we were eating at Mexican, American or Italian restaurant.
 If you’ve spent any of your years being a picky eater, there are two categories of food.
 Food you eat, and food you don’t eat.
 Period.

 Things got better in college where I was presented with new food I hadn’t labeled as gross.
-All the sudden Mediterranean and Chinese food became a staple in my diet.
+All the sudden Mediterranean, Chinese food, and Japanese desserts like mochi became a staple in my diet.

 Fast forward to my thirties when I was feeding my young family.
 I wanted to avoid the whole picky eating thing with my kids.
 I was dismayed when my food tolerant baby turned into a toddler with some fixed food preferences.
 He wasn’t picky, but he certainly stopped eating a bunch of things he used to eat.
 I noticed most of my friends toddlers were the same, refusing some of the foods they’d eaten as babies.
 So I set out to get my toddler back on track with universal tolerance.